EDM-UH/EDM/readme.txt

-Education Data Mining at the University of Houston
+Educational Data Mining at the University of Houston

 This repository is to guide all future members of the EDM group.